Microchip implant (animal): Usage

 Microchips can be implanted by a veterinarian or at a shelter.
 After checking that the animal does not already have a chip, the vet or technician injects the chip with a syringe and records the chip's unique ID.
 No anesthetic is required, as it is a simple procedure and causes little discomfort; the pain is minimal and short-lived.
 In dogs and cats, chips are usually inserted below the skin at the back of the neck between the shoulder blades on the dorsal midline.
 According to one reference, continental European pets get the implant in the left side of the neck.
 The chip can often be felt under the skin.
 Thin layers of connective tissue form around the implant and hold it in place.

 Horses are microchipped on the left side of the neck, halfway between the poll and withers and approximately one inch below the midline of the mane, into the nuchal ligament.
+Studies on horses show swelling and increased sensitivity take approximately three days to resolve.
+A test scan ensures correct operation.

 Birds are implanted in their breast muscles.
 Proper restraint is necessary so the operation requires either two people (an avian veterinarian and a veterinary technician) or general anesthesia.
-Studies on horses show swelling and increased sensitivity take approximately three days to resolve.
-Humans report swelling and bruising at the time of implant, two to four weeks for scar tissue to form and itching and pinching sensations for up to two years.
-A test scan ensures correct operation.

 Some shelters and vets designate themselves as the primary contact to remain informed about possible problems with the animals they place.
 The form is sent to a registry, who may be the chip manufacturer, distributor or an independent entity such as a pet recovery service.
 Some countries have a single official national database.
 For a fee, the registry typically provides 24-hour, toll-free telephone service for the life of the pet.
 Some veterinarians leave registration to the owner, usually done online, but a chip without current contact information is essentially useless.